coq/coq/doc/sphinx/proof-engine/ltac.rst

    each goal independently, if it doesn’t solve the goal then it tries to apply :n:`v__2` and so on.
 It fails if there is no solving tactic.

-   .. exn:: Cannot solve the goal
+   .. exn:: Cannot solve the goal.

    .. tacv:: solve @expr